 “Thanks to this generous contribution, we’re able to build on our commitment of providing our staff with the continual resources for both professional and personal growth in their lives,” said Darlene Underhill, director of clinical services for Catholic Charities New Hampshire.
 “While the program will have lasting change for this select group of LNAs and their own families, the impact extends to the residents and those we serve, who can expect the highest level of continuity amid the most compassionate and person-centered care.”

 Prospective scholarship candidates must be employed by one of the following Catholic Charities New Hampshire skilled nursing facilities: Mt.
-Carmel Rehabilitation & Nursing Center in Manchester, St. Teresa Rehabilitation & Nursing Center in Manchester, St. Joseph Residence in Manchester, Bishop Peterson Residence in Manchester, St. Ann Rehabilitation & Nursing Center in Dover, St. Vincent Rehabilitation & Nursing Center in Berlin, St. Francis Rehabilitation & Nursing Center in Laconia, and Warde Rehabilitation & Nursing Center in Windham.
+Carmel Rehabilitation & Nursing Center in Manchester, St. Teresa Rehabilitation & Nursing Center in Manchester, St. Joseph Residence in Manchester, St. Ann Rehabilitation & Nursing Center in Dover, St. Vincent Rehabilitation & Nursing Center in Berlin, St. Francis Rehabilitation & Nursing Center in Laconia, and Warde Rehabilitation & Nursing Center in Windham.
 Recipients will be able to attend class either full-time or part-time based on their preferences.

 Candidates will be able to apply directly through Healthcare Services department at Catholic Charities New Hampshire.
 Applications must be submitted by April 30, 2019.